An Efficacy and Safety Study of Intravenous Anifrolumab to Treat Systemic Lupus Erythematosus in Pediatric Participants (BLOSSOM)

 A. No signs or symptoms of active TB B. No medical history or past physical examinations suggestive of active TB C. No recent contact with a person with active TB or if there has been such contact, referral to a TB specialist for evaluation and initiation of treatment for latent TB, if warranted, prior to the first administration of study intervention in accordance with local SoC D. No history of latent TB without documented completion of treatment prior to initial screening visit

-• Female participants of childbearing potential must have a negative pregnancy test at Screening.
+• Female participants of childbearing potential must have a negative serum pregnancy test at screening and negative urine pregnancy test at randomization.

-• Female participants of childbearing and non-childbearing potential and male participants must adhere to the contraception methods.
+• Female participants of childbearing and male participants must adhere to the contraception methods.

 Exclusion Criteria: